 Deemed Measure Cost

-The incremental cost is estimated as $235 for a two speed motor and $549 for a variable speed motor.
+The incremental costs for in-ground pool pumps are estimated as $235 for a two speed motor and $549 for a variable speed motor.

+The incremental costs for above ground pool pumps are estimated as $200 for a two speed motor and $1,130 for a variable speed motor.

 Loadshape